nasa/cumulus/docs/deployment/README.md

     EARTHDATA_CLIENT_PASSWORD=clientpassword
     TOKEN_SECRET=tokensecret

-The `TOKEN_SECRET` is a string value used for token refreshes when using the Cumulus dashboard.
-This can be any string, preferably a 256 character random string for security purposes.
+The `TOKEN_SECRET` is a string value used signing and verifying [JSON Web Tokens (JWTs)](https://jwt.io/) issued by the API.
+For security purposes, it is strongly recommended that this be a 32-character string.

 Note that the `.env.sample` file may be hidden, so if you do not see it, show hidden files.